 "Servant leadership is my top priority," he says.
 "I view my success and my work in that I work for our patients, our doctors and our colleagues.
 If I help them be successful, then we all get to be successful."

 Mike's primary objective in his new role is to leverage HCA Healthcare's extraordinary resources to "help the organization with scaled solutions that allow them to practice better medicine, become more effective or become more efficient.
 Whether that's nursing leadership, employment of physicians, Graduate Medical Education (GME) or best practices in the clinical agenda, we get to be the shared service.
 When I think about HCA Healthcare, I think about a quarter-million colleagues and 50,000-plus doctors and thousands of nurses.
 If I can just make it a little bit better for them, that's fine."

-After graduating from the Massachusetts Institute That approach also applies to treating patients, of Technology, the Wisconsin native had his choice he adds.
-"If I can help [physicians] get that right, of medical schools.
-His decision to attend Duke you can help that many more people.
-I have the same University would be life-changing and careerview regarding all of HCA Healthcare and the clinical defining.
-Over the next 24 years, he served the agenda.
-How do you help the nurses get more things acclaimed North Carolina health system in many roles, right?
-How do you make their jobs easier?
-How do we including those of tenured faculty member and chief make it easier for our doctors to practice medicine? medical officer.
+After graduating from the Massachusetts Institute of Technology, the Wisconsin native had his choice of medical schools.
+His decision to attend Duke University would be life-changing and career-defining.
+Over the next 24 years, he served the acclaimed North Carolina health system in many roles, including those of tenured faculty member and chief medical officer.
 In 2011, he "decided to make a pivot."

-How do we help the patients on their journey through At the urging of Jonathan Perlin, M.D., Mike joined the healthcare system?"
-HCA Healthcare as president and CEO of physician He says he hopes to enhance care by continually services, helping guide the organization on its way leveraging big data and research.
-"Whether the to becoming the nation's largest sponsor of GME hospital you're at has 100 beds or 1,000, if you're programs.
-In addition, his teams improved support for getting care for a stroke or a heart attack, you ought the physician partners and residents while broadening to get the best practice.
-The scale of HCA Healthcare patient care by expanding urgent care operations.
-A allows us to identify those things, and then help decade after joining HCA Healthcare, he succeeded make sure that that's what actually occurs from the Dr. Perlin, taking the reins of clinical services. standpoint of patient workflow, nursing workflow and Mike is now responsible for HCA Healthcare's doctor workflow.
-That's a really nice place to be." clinical agenda, overseeing clinical quality, nursing, care transformation and clinical informatics, while retaining his responsibilities with physician services.
+At the urging of Jonathan Perlin, M.D., Mike joined HCA Healthcare as president and CEO of physician services, helping guide the organization on its way to becoming the nation's largest sponsor of GME programs.
+In addition, his teams improved support for the physician partners and residents while broadening patient care by expanding urgent care operations.
+A decade after joining HCA Healthcare, he succeeded Dr. Perlin, taking the reins of clinical services.

+Mike is now responsible for HCA Healthcare's clinical agenda, overseeing clinical quality, nursing, care transformation and clinical informatics, while retaining his responsibilities with physician services.
 "The highlights of my career have been helping other leaders grow and have success.
 Some of the best parts have been helping young students get to college, helping people get graduate degrees or simply helping people identify their best leadership characteristics and be successful in the longer term.
 I view clinical services the same way."

-Fostering Success for All

-Getting to know Michael Cuffe, M.D.
-Executive Vice President and Chief Clinical Officer